tmarktaylor/pytest-phmdoctest/README.md

   - Files in target_dir with other extensions are not modified.
   - A FILENAME.py pre-existing in target_dir is only renamed
     and not deleted.
+- .gendir is cleaned of all *.md files as well.
+  Pre-existing FILENAME.md files in the output directory get renamed to FILENAME_md.sav.
 - If .gendir was empty, it will now have these `*.py` files:

 <!--phmdoctest-label gendir-files-->